-For the year ended June 30, 2023, WDTC's financial position improved with an increase in net position of \$851 thousand.
+For the year ended June 30, 2024, WDTC's financial position remained stable with a slight increase in net position of \$29 thousand.
 WDTC has diversified sources of revenue consisting of student fees, state aid, federal and state grants, and private funding.
 With this diversity of revenues along with a strong commitment to operating efficiently, WDTC will continue to have the resources available to adequately finance enrollments in the future.